Trusted by over half a million customers

 To find out about Everywhen's care cover, visit our care home insurance webpage, call us on 01438 739739 or email newcare@everywhen.co.uk .

-Carolyn currently works at Everywhen as Head of Care Insurance.
+His current role is Head of Product - Care, Charity and Medical Malpractice at Everywhen.
 Everywhen combines regional care with national reach, deep sector knowledge and strong insurer relationships to deliver tailored solutions across 55+ schemes.
 We help our clients navigate everyday and emerging risks with confidence, always and at all times.

 Consistent with our policy when giving comment and advice on a non-specific basis, we cannot assume legal responsibility for the accuracy of any particular statement.
 In the case of specific problems, we recommend that professional advice be sought.